Ethical Guidelines for Authors

 Allegations of Misconduct

-Allegations should be sent to the Editor-in-Chief, except that if the allegations concern an Editor-in-Chief, the allegations can be sent to Journal Editorial Office (Email: firstname.lastname@example.org, email@example.com).
+Allegations should be sent to the Editors-in-Chief (Email: firstname.lastname@example.org), except that if the allegations concern an EiC, the allegations can be sent to the Journal Editorial Office (Email: email@example.com).

 Authors may appeal if they feel that the decision to reject was based on: i) a major misunderstanding over a technical aspect of the manuscript; or ii) a failure to understand the scientific advance shown by the manuscript.
 Appeals requesting a second opinion without sufficient justification will not be considered.
 To appeal, please contact the Journal Editorial Office by email, quoting your manuscript number.
 Appeals will only be considered from the original submitting author.